onekey-sec/unblob/docs/formats.md

 # Supported file formats

-Unblob supports more than 30 formats.
+unblob supports more than 30 formats.
 You can see their code in [`unblob/handlers/`](https://github.com/onekey-sec/unblob/blob/main/unblob/handlers/__init__.py).

 ✅: Some or all metadata is preserved for the format.
-❌: Metadata is not preserved.
+❌: Metadata is not preserved (limitation of the format).

 ## Archives